-The Graduate Student Council (GSC), incorporated on April 19, 1985, is the student government for Caltech graduate students, and it is our mission to “improve the academic, professional, and social experience of graduate students at Caltech by engaging with campus offices, building a diverse and vibrant community, and advocating for a better quality of life.”
+The Graduate Student Council (GSC), a nonprofit organization incorporated on April 19, 1985, is the student government for Caltech graduate students, and it is our mission to “improve the academic, professional, and social experience of graduate students at Caltech by engaging with campus offices, building a diverse and vibrant community, and advocating for a better quality of life.”
 All enrolled Caltech graduate students are members of the Caltech GSC.
 The GSC interacts with the institute’s administrative bodies to put forward the interests of the graduate student body.

 The GSC’s leadership is composed of a Board of Directors (BoD), nominated by the student body; elections are held if the number of nominees exceeds the number of positions allotted for each option.
 The BoD consists of division representatives, who are elected to represent their specified division.
 Associate directors, while not voting members of the BoD, may also be elected to represent the graduate student body as a whole and receive recognition for their service toward fulfilling the GSC’s mission.
 Directors on the BoD can be elected into Officer positions, as described below.
 Members of the BoD are required to take an active role in one or more of the four branches of the GSC: Academics, Advocacy, Communication, and Social.
 These branches, as well as the overall direction of the BoD, are overseen by the Steering Committee.

 Steering: creates and implements the vision of the GSC.
 Steering runs BoD meetings, sets the agenda, compiles and uploads minutes, creates the budget, and communicates the GSC’s views through publications.
 Steering consists of the Chair, Vice Chair, Treasurer, Secretary, and Committee Chairs.